ADLINK-IST/opensplice/docs/html/DeploymentGuide/_sources/overview.txt

 Overview
 ########

 *This chapter explains the Vortex OpenSplice middleware from a configuration perspective.
 It shows the different components running on a single node and briefly explains the role of each entity.
 Furthermore, it defines a reference system that will be used throughout the rest of the document as an example.*

-.. _`Vortex OpenSplice DDS architecture`:
+.. _`Vortex OpenSplice architecture`:

 Vortex OpenSplice Architecture
 ******************************

 Vortex OpenSplice is highly configurable, even allowing the architectural structure of the DDS middleware to be chosen by the user at deployment time.

 Vortex OpenSplice can be configured to run using a so-called ‘federated’ *shared memory* architecture, where both the DDS related administration (including the optional pluggable services) and DDS applications interface directly with shared memory.

 Alternatively, Vortex OpenSplice also supports a so-called ‘standalone’ *single process* architecture, where one or more DDS applications, together with the OpenSplice administration and services, can all be grouped into a single  operating system process.

 Both deployment modes support a configurable and extensible set of services, providing functionality such as:

 + *networking* - providing QoS-driven real-time networking based on multiple reliable multicast ‘channels’
 + *durability* - providing fault-tolerant storage for both real-time state data as well as persistent settings
 + *remote control and monitoring SOAP service* - providing remote web-based access using the SOAP protocol from various Vortex OpenSplice tools
 + *dbms service* - providing a connection between the real-time and the enterprise domain by bridging data from DDS to DBMS and *vice versa*

 The Vortex OpenSplice middleware can be easily configured, on the fly, using its pluggable service architecture: the services that are needed can be specified together with their configuration for the particular application domain, including networking parameters, and durability levels for example).

 There are advantages to both the single process and shared memory deployment